 We invite you to participate in our conversation with that goal in mind.
 Over the next year, we will discuss the following topics, in conjunction with the various Citizens4health activities.

 Health of the Region

-In order to achieve improvement in healthcare we need to get a snap shot of current state of the health of individuals, communities and our nation that can serve as a base on which to build.
+In order to achieve improvement in healthcare, we need to get a snapshot of the current state of the health of individuals, communities and our nation that can serve as a base on which to build.
 Reliable, timely data is crucial for an objective presentation of a given medical situation, not just to help the diagnosis, but also to decide on a course of treatment and monitor results.
 Data is crucial for transparency and accountability, the foundations of our democracy.
 The challenge with data is to agree upon what is important and relevant.
 It is not possible to have meaningful outcomes if the data is difficult to understand, unreliable and inconsistent and understood differently by the various stakeholders.
 Data is not an opinion; it is usually reproducible and verifiable.